• Skip to primary navigation

 Tips and tricks

-Use new spices - I recommend buying new spices before assembling your chai spice blend.
+Use fresh spices - I recommend buying new spices before assembling your chai spice blend.
 Ground spices taste best within the first six months and continually lose their flavor over time.

 Only make what you'll use in six months - If you don't cook with chai spice blend frequently, I recommend making a smaller batch.
 To reduce the measurements in the recipe card, hover over the serving size and use the sliding bar.